Healthdirect Free Australian health advice you can count on.

 • Fluid or discharge from your ear could be ear wax, but sometimes it can be a sign of an ear problem or injury.

-• Fluid from the ear may be caused by middle or outer ear infections, damage to the ear drum, a foreign body in the ear or a more serious infection or injury.
+• Fluid from your ear may be caused by middle or outer ear infections, damage to the ear drum, a foreign body in your ear or a more serious infection or injury.

 • See your doctor if you notice any fluid leaking from your ear, especially if you have a fever, hearing loss or dizziness or if your ear is red and swollen.

-• You may be advised to keep your ears dry.
+• You may need to keep your ears dry.

 • Don't clean your ears with cotton buds or put anything into your ears.